wxwx1993/wildfire_mitigation/README.md

 <b>Acknowledgments</b><br>

-We thank Sitong Pan and Henry Zhu for data collection and processing.
-We are also grateful to Clarke Knight for sharing data with us, including refined USFS and CAL FIRE’s forest management datasets.
+We thank Sitong Pan and Henry Zhu for data collection and processing; A. Abadie, C. Knight, X. Nie, and researchers from the Pyregence Consortium for helpful discussions.
+We are also grateful to C. Knight for sharing data with us, including refined USFS and CAL FIRE’s forest management datasets.
+All the analyses are run on Yen Servers with R programming at the Stanford Graduate School of Business.
+Computational support was provided by the Data, Analytics, and Research Computing (DARC) group at the Stanford Graduate School of Business (RRID: SCR_022938).